Independence Day

 The Declaration of Independence contained five sections:

-• the body is divided into two sections and
+• The Body is divided into two sections and

 On July 8th, 1776, the Declaration had its first public reading and brought a feeling of relief and victory to the young nation.
+July 4th was officially made a federal holiday by Congress in 1870, even though States already held a state holiday on the day.

 The colonies celebrated the British King's birthday before independence by throwing parades and organizing bonfires in his honor.
 However, all these traditions were cast aside in 1776.